 Hello Friend,

 If you are opening this guide, you may be feeling overwhelmed with life's many commitments.
-There's just not enough of you to go around, is there?
+As a tender-hearted woman, you see so many needs, but there's just not enough of you to go around, is there?